Student Sexual Misconduct Policy: Duke's Commitment to Title IX

 Erin is talking to several of her friends in the hallway at a crowded party.
 Ryan, a student she knows from chemistry class, comes up behind her and places his arms around her waist.
 She says hi to Ryan and continues her conversation.
 After a while, she realized that Ryan has moved his hands up to her breasts.
 She turns to him and tells him to stop, saying she doesn’t want to be touched in that way and that he should have more respect for her.
 He laughs, tells her she takes herself too seriously, and again begins to grope her.

-This is a violation of the Sexual Misconduct Policy.
+This is a violation of the Student Sexual Misconduct Policy.
 Ryan touched Erin in a sexual way without her consent, and continued to do so after she told him to stop.
-This behavior is a form of sexual misconduct.
+This behavior is a form of sexual violence.

 Kristen and Myra have been intimate for a few weeks.
 One night, Myra calls Kristen and asks her to come over.
 When she arrives, Myra kisses Kristen passionately and leads her into the bedroom.
 They each express their excitement and desire to “hook up,” and are soon making out heavily in Myra’s bed.
 After a while, Kristen tries to engage in oral sex with Myra.
 Myra tells Kristen that she really likes her, but that she doesn’t feel ready for that.
 Kristen tells Myra she’s just being shy, and ignores her when she repeats that she doesn’t feel ready.
 Finally, Kristen threatens to reveal on the Internet that Myra is a lesbian.
 Because Myra has not yet come out to her friends and family, she becomes frightened and silent.
 Kristen proceeds with oral sex.

-This is a violation of the Sexual Misconduct Policy.
+This is a violation of the Student Sexual Misconduct Policy.
 Because of Kristen’s manipulative and threatening arguments, Myra was afraid and unable to freely give her consent.
-Kristen did not receive consent from Myra and has committed sexual misconduct.
+Kristen did not receive consent from Myra and has committed sexual violence.

 Andrew and Felix have been flirting with each other all night at a party.
 Around 12:30 a.m., Felix excuses himself to find a bathroom.
 Andrew notices Felix slurring his speech.
 Andrew wonders if Felix went to the bathroom to vomit.
 When Felix returns, the two begin flirting more heavily and move to a couch.
 As the conversation continues, the two become more relaxed and more physically affectionate.
 Andrew soon suggests they go back to his room, and Felix agrees.
 As they walk down the stairs, Andrew notices that Felix looks unstable and offers his arm for support and balance.
 When they get back to his room, Andrew leads Felix to the bed and they begin to become intimate.
 Felix becomes increasingly passive and appears disoriented.
 Andrew soon begins to have sexual intercourse with him.
 The next morning, Felix thinks they had sex but cannot piece together the events leading up to it.

-Support Services and Options for Survivors of Sexual Misconduct
+Support Services and Options for Victims of Sexual Misconduct

-A variety of support resources are available on campus and in the community to assist students in dealing with sexual or dating violence, whether it happened recently or in the past.
-Following is a list of helpful resources.
-Additional resource information is available at http://studentaffairs.duke.edu/wc.
+A variety of support resources are available on campus and in the community to assist students in dealing with Sexual Misconduct, whether it happened recently or in the past.
+The following is a list of helpful resources.
+Additional resource information is available at studentaffairs.duke.edu/wc.

 Counseling and Psychological Services (CAPS) also offers ongoing counseling services; call 919-660-1000 for an appointment.
 For 24-hour crisis information and referral, contact the GVPI information line at 919-681-6882, the dean on-call (pager number 919-970-4169), or the Durham Crisis Response Center at 919-403-6562 (for 24-hour hotline).
 All services are confidential and do not require making a formal report to the police.